JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 (2) {Tax Rate For The Year} = {Known Total Tax To Collect For The Year} / {Total AV For The Year}

 The apparent problem is that the {Property’s AV For The Year} is not known and the {Total AV For The Year} is not known.
+That's 2 unknowns.
+But we have 2 independent equations.
+2 equations, 2 unknowns.
+Algebra to the rescue.

-But we can substitute {Tax Rate For The Year} from (2) into (1)
+We can substitute {Tax Rate For The Year} from (2) into (1)

 (1a)  {Tax For An Individual Property For The Year} = {Known Total Tax To Collect For The Year} / {Total AV For The Year} X {Property’s AV For The Year}